 If they are formatted for a Mac, and you wish to use them on a Mac, they need reformatting.
-Your computer will tell you if the hard drive can be recognized, letting you know if you need to or not.
+Your computer will tell you if the hard drive can be recognised, letting you know if you need to reformat it or not.

 Internal hard drives need to be formatted and configured to your system.
 When using a NAS system or internal hard drive extensions, the docking stations always made me force format the disks to be used.

 You also need to be aware of the cables used.
-If you have a USB 3 port, then a USB 2 cable isn’t offering you top speeds.
-Make sure your laptop or computer has the relevant ports, otherwise you need an adapter.
+If you have a USB 3 port, a USB 2 cable isn’t offering you top speeds.
+Make sure your laptop or computer has the relevant ports, or you’ll need an adapter.

 What to Look for in a Hard Drive

 Here, we’re looking at cost and speed.
 A hard drive is more common and can work well.

 An HDD uses magnetic heads to read and write and has a limit on its speed.
 An SSD storage device uses flash memory and has much faster reading and writing.